 For more photos from this trip view my Facebook album on AdventureSmith Explorations’ Facebook Page.

-This Alaska trip review was written by an AdventureSmith Explorations crew member.
-Read all Trip Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-800-728-2875.
+This Alaska tour review was written by an AdventureSmith Explorations crew member.
+Read all Trip Reviews for more trip reports, or contact one of our Adventure Specialists to learn more about our Alaska trips and Alaska small ship cruises: 1-800-728-2875.